nimiq/keyguard/README.md

 You can configure the following values by configuration files located in folder `src/config`:
 - ALLOWED_ORIGIN: The origin from which requests are accepted. '*' allows all origins.
 - NETWORK: The network to connect with.
 Use Constants.NETWORK constants.
+- ROOT_REDIRECT: The page where the user is redirected to when accidentally going to root URL.

 The config file used for unbuilt code is `config.local.js`.
 The build script uses `config.testnet.js` by default.
 To use a different file (especially useful for deployment), pass its name as an argument to the build script. `yarn build mainnet` uses `config.mainnet.js`.